What is bail?

 - Medical reasons;

-- That fact the person is not unacceptable risks;
+- The fact that person does not present unacceptable risks;

 - The deposit of a large amount of money;